 Causes for DMSMS in IT World

-DMSMS is an enigmatic problem because there are at least three main elements that need to be considered.
+DMSMS is an enigmatic problem & a risk-free approach because there are at least three main elements that need to be considered.

 First, a primary concern is an ongoing improvement in technology.
-As new products are designed, the technology that was used in their predecessors become outdated, making it more difficult to repair or upgrade and maintain the equipment.
+As new products are designed, the technology that was used in their predecessors become outdated, making it more difficult to repair or upgrade and maintain the affiliated equipment according to the latest technological trends.

 Second, the mechanical parts may be harder to acquire because less is produced as the demand for these parts decreases.